tcharding/tobin.cc/content/resume.md

 ## Code Written in the last 12 months

+All code is open source and hosted on [Github](https://github.com/tcharding/self_learning).

 ### Golang
 * 140+ algorithmic problems on HackerRank.com.
 * Data structures.
 Implementations and blog posts.